 - Price data collected at different intervals

-- Items are first classified, organized and coded according to Groups, Sub Groups and Categories.
+Items are first classified, organised and coded according to Groups, Sub Groups and Categories.
 Then a Weighing Diagram is prepared.

-- Weighing diagram gives the share of each item in the total consumption expenditure in a Consumer Expenditure Survey(CES).
-Only consumption expenditure has been considered for the purpose of preparation of weighting diagrams.
-Non-consumption expenditure has been excluded.
-After exclusion of non-consumption expenditure from the average monthly consumption expenditure, the remaining items were classified into several consumption groups and subgroups considering Classification of Individual Consumption, the standard international classification as well as present classification of items adopted in the existing CPI numbers compiled at national level.
+The weighing diagram gives the share of each item in the total consumption expenditure in a Consumer Expenditure Survey(CES).
+Only consumption expenditure has been considered for the preparation of weighting diagrams.
+The non-consumption cost has been excluded.
+After excluding non-consumption expenses from the average monthly consumption expenditure, the remaining items were classified into several consumption groups and subgroups.

-- For calculation of Consumer Price Index (CPI), prices are collected from 1181 village markets covering all districts and 1114 urban markets distributed over 310 towns of the country.
+- To calculate the Consumer Price Index (CPI), prices are collected from 1181 village markets covering all districts and 1114 urban markets distributed over 310 towns of the country.

 - The elementary aggregate is the smallest and relatively homogeneous set of goods or services for which expenditure data are defined (used) for CPI purposes.
-The set of goods or services covered by an elementary aggregate should be similar in their end-uses and are expected to have similar price movements.
-An elementary index is a price index for an elementary aggregate.
+The collection of goods or services covered by an elementary aggregate should be similar in their end-uses and are expected to have similar price movements.
+An elementary index is a price index for a crude total.

 Averaging of Relative Prices